Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 On the downside, they don’t handle hail very well.
 A strong storm can knock off the protective granules, which exposes the shingle to the elements and shortens its life.
 They aren’t the most eco-friendly option, and a poor installation can lead to a whole host of problems down the road.
 Landmark Roofing offers expert installation for composition roofing, a durable type of asphalt shingle.

-The Breakdown: Metal Roofing
+The Pros and Cons of Metal Roofing

 If you’re looking for longevity, metal roofing is tough to beat.
 A well-installed metal roof can last 50 years or more, providing an excellent return on your investment.
 It stands up incredibly well to high winds and fire.
 Plus, it reflects sunlight, which can help keep your home cooler in the summer and lower your energy bills.